Founder/ Director

 With two decades as a professional educator, Rabbi Harari is known far and wide in putting his students and soldiers first.
 Rabbi Harari has been involved with staffing camps since 1998.
 From Camp Gan Israel in Montreal, Canada and NY, to leading backpacking trips through the treacherous Carpathian Mountains, as well as head counselor of Camp Gan Israel in Yekaterinoslav, Ukraine.
 As a Wilderness EMT Rabbi Harari has volunteered on teams from Mountain Search & Rescue to Hatzalah (HSF), and is currently a chaplain in the US Army.
 Rabbi Harari has continued to stand out as an extraordinary figure and pioneer of Jewish wilderness education.

-Laivi is joining YOA this year for the first time and is excited to share his lifelong love of nature and his passion for wilderness education.
+Laivi is joining YOA again this year he is excited to share his lifelong love of nature and his passion for wilderness education.
 Currently working as a survival instructor for the US Air Force, he challenges his students in every environmental biome, building their confidence through decision-making and endurance while exposed to austere elements.
 He is certified as a Wilderness EMT and keeps up-to-date providing medical care by picking up 911 shifts near his base.
 As a volunteer supporting youth programing with the Civil Air Patrol, he has been awarded for his personalized approach in mentoring young leaders with a focus on personal growth and moral values.
-Laivi brings a wealth of knowledge to our adventuring and can’t wait to be a part of this team!
+Laivi brings a wealth of knowledge to our adventuring!

 Nisan is a world traveler that brings Chassidus alive wherever he goes, especially in the back country, making him a walking inspiration.
 He has served as an IDF special forces combat medic and is currently a licensed Wilderness Guide.
 Nissan is an experienced outdoors-man and possesses the unique ability to make any situation uplifting and motivating.
 Nisan was awarded the Above and Beyond commendation as a student in YOA 2009.